 Please note that Apogee staff members do not travel with students; our trip leaders will already be in Wakefield (Boston) on arrival day and will stay at our headquarters in Maine after the trip ends.
 Apogee staff and trip leaders will have a detailed flight itinerary for each student who is flying to the trip start and will be at Boston’s Logan Airport to greet them on arrival.
 Once students are with their leaders, they will call home to let their parents know they have arrived and are with their group.
 Please see our blog post for specifics regarding students traveling as Unaccompanied Minors.
 Conversely, if a student is flying home at trip’s end, we will get them to Logan Airport, get them checked into their flight, and make sure they depart safely.
 Further, we encourage you to coordinate travel with other attendees; we’re happy to put you in touch with other enrolled families from your region.
 We will provide enrolled families with a Travel Information document covering details specific to traveling to and from Boston, including airport information and arrival and departure time windows.
 Please contact Apogee with any specific questions or concerns regarding drop-offs and/or pick-ups.

 Aside from the trip cost, what are the additional expenses for this trip?

-Apogee’s tuition costs include all meals, accommodation, and activity fees.
-The most significant additional expenses on our Vermont to Montreal trip will include travel to and from Manchester, NH, a sleeping bag and sleeping pad, a bike helmet, and bike and pannier rentals, as needed.
+Apogee’s tuition costs are meant to be all-inclusive and include all meal, accommodation, and activity fees.
+The most significant additional expenses on our Vermont to Montréal trip will include travel to and from Wakefield/Boston, MA, a sleeping bag and sleeping pad, a bike helmet, and touring bike and panniers (rentals are available, see above).